-- 2 Click the program group, in this example, Accessories. - The Accessories menu is displayed. - 3 Click the program, in this example, WordPad.
-WordPad opens. - To close the program, click the Close button in the upper-right corner of the program's window.
+- 2 Click the program group, in this example, Accessories.
+The Accessories menu is displayed. - 3 Click the program, in this example, WordPad.
+WordPad opens.

 Starting a program from Windows® Explorer

 If a program is not listed in the All Programs menu, you can start it from Windows® Explorer.
 Windows® Explorer gives you a view of your computer's contents as a hierarchy or "tree."
 You can easily see the contents of each drive and folder on your computer.
 To use this method, you should know the file name and location of the program's executable file (this file ends with .exe).